Shengqiang-Zhang/plate/README.md

-This code repository is for the paper [_Attention Temperature Matters in Abstractive Summarization Distillation_](https://arxiv.org/abs/2106.03441).
+This code repository is for the paper [_Attention Temperature Matters in Abstractive Summarization Distillation_](https://arxiv.org/abs/2106.03441) (ACL 2022).

 # Environment Setup
 ## Requirements and Installation